-In order to determine the language used for education and interim examinations, the Code of Conduct Foreign Languages is adopted and published on the internet in the Student Charter.
+In order to determine the language used for education and interim examinations, the Code of Conduct Foreign Languages is adopted and published on the internet in the <a href="Student Charter under "Education and Research"."
+Student Charter under "Education and Research".

-Article 41 Language used for education and examinations/general

-If the programme is taught in English, all interim examinations, including the writing of all reports and theses and all communication will be made in English.
+Article 41 Language used for education and examinations/general If the programme is taught in English, all interim examinations, including the writing of all reports and theses and all communication will be made in English.